jeanpaul2102/jeanpaul2102.github.io/README.md

 ## 📌 Highlights

-- **Fully responsive** layout for mobile and desktop
+- **Fully responsive** layout for mobile and desktop.
-- **Dark/light theme toggle** with local storage
+- **Dark/light theme toggle** with local storage.
-- **Full project archive** with over a dozen data-driven and strategic case studies
+- **Full project archive** with over a dozen data-driven and strategic case studies.
-- **Experience at Taco Bell Corporation** leading POS integrations and data automation
+- **Experience at Taco Bell Corporation** leading POS integrations and data automation.
-- **Showcases tools & methods** like SQL, Python, Tableau, XGBoost, Monte Carlo Simulations, tsfresh, and more
+- **Showcases tools & methods** like SQL, Python, Tableau, XGBoost, Monte Carlo Simulations, tsfresh, and more.

 ---